Olayemi-cloud/jh24993_EMATM0048---Python-Project/README.md

 4. Visualisation: Using libraries like Matplotlib, Seaborn, Plotly to create correlation heatmaps, word clouds, bar charts
 5. Summary and Conclusion: The analysis showed the trend of author engagement, sentiment changes over time and the connection between post scores and comments, highlighting the need for more accurate prediction models.

+### Modules used:
+1. From collections – collections.Counter (for counting the frequency of an item on a list)
+2. From wordclod – wordcloud (for visual representation of words)
+3. From nltk – re  was used for regular expressions to remove special characters, nltk.corpus.stopwords removed stop words, nltk.tokenize.word_tokenize` used to tokenize text, and nltk.stem.WordNetLemmatizer lemmatize words to clean and preprocess text/word data analysis.
+4. From sklearn - sklearn.feature_extraction.text, sklearn.model_selection, sklearn.linear_model, sklearn.decomposition.LatentDirichletAllocation (for vectorization, validation and regression models)